 If a parent/guardian indicates that a student will be using personal equipment during the online high school athletic registration, the parent/guardian will read and complete the Personal Equipment Use and Acknowledgment form online.

 Out-of-season activities are available to all students who attend the school providing the activity.
-Students must have an online high school athletic registration complete.
+Students must have an online high school athletic registration completed.

 Admission to interscholastic events in Prince William County entitles spectators to enjoy a competitive exhibition of skills in an educational setting.
 We ask that spectators give the student athletes positive encouragement and support.
 Inappropriate and unacceptable behavior may lead to the removal of the spectator(s).
 PWCS encourages an atmosphere of sportsmanship and support for all athletes.
 (Refer to Regulations 648-7 and 648-7.1)